-911.4.1 At the discretion of RESNET, any Provider accredited by RESNET may have their accreditation revoked in any of but not limited to the following circumstances:

-911.4.1.1 A Provider has had more than two (2) Disciplinary Probation violations within a twelve month period;

-911.4.1.2 In the event that deficiencies stipulated in a notice of suspension have not been remedied within the period set forth in such notice;

-911.4.1.3 Pursuant to any of the express provisions of Section 910.3.5 non renewal;

-911.4.1.4 Provider goes out of business;

-911.4.1.5 Upon expiration of a Provider's right to appeal a suspension of accreditation pursuant to Section 912 of this chapter;
+- 910.4.1 At the discretion of RESNET, any Provider accredited by RESNET may have their accreditation revoked in any of but not limited to the following circumstances: - 910.4.1.1 A Provider has had more than two (2) Disciplinary Probation violations within a twelve month period; - 910.4.1.2 In the event that deficiencies stipulated in a notice of suspension have not been remedied within the period set forth in such notice; - 910.4.1.3 Pursuant to any of the express provisions of Section 103.3.5 non renewal; - 910.4.1.4 Provider goes out of business; - 910.4.1.5 Upon expiration of a Provider's right to appeal a suspension of accreditation pursuant to Section 912 of this chapter; - 910.4.1.6 Fraud.

-911.4.1.6 Fraud.

-911.4.2 RESNET shall notify the Provider that their accreditation has been revoked and, unless the Provider chooses to appeal, the Provider shall be removed from the RESNET Provider Directory.

-911.4.3 RESNET shall post Providers whose accreditation has been revoked.
-The Providers revocation listing shall be removed when the Provider successfully complies with the terms of the revocation.

-911.4.4 RESNET shall electronically inform accredited QA Providers, Rating Software Providers, Rater Trainers and Home Energy Raters of a QA Provider's accreditation revocation.
+- 910.4.1.7 A Principle of the organization has been convicted of or has admitted to a felony or is listed on any state or federal sex offenders list, when deemed by RESNET to impact performance or industry reputation. - 910.4.2 RESNET shall notify the Provider that their accreditation has been revoked and, unless the Provider chooses to appeal, the Provider shall be removed from the RESNET Provider Directory. - 910.4.3 RESNET shall post Providers whose accreditation has been revoked.
+The Providers revocation listing shall be removed when the Provider successfully complies with the terms of the revocation. - 910.4.4 RESNET shall electronically inform accredited QA Providers, Rating Software Providers, Rater Instructors/Assessors and HERS Raters of a QA Provider's accreditation revocation within 30 business days after a decision by the committee.

-911.5 Probation/Suspension/Revocation Due Process
+910.5 Probation/Suspension/Revocation Due Process